artem-artiukhov/flowers/README.md

 `$ cat sample.txt | python app.py`

 this will pass data from sample.txt file as an input data for app.py script.

+Few ways to proceed:
+- research in order to define if usage of `deque` objects is applicable;
+- moving to class;
+- adding test cases.